 The size of a one-bedroom unit varies from facility to facility.
 Some are quite spacious while others might feel cramped to a senior who is used to living in a house.
 An apartment that has the space of a penthouse hotel suite will naturally cost more than a small unit.

 Prices may also vary according to the quality and location of the apartment.
 An apartment with a nicer view, a corner unit with more windows, an apartment with a balcony or patio, or an apartment located near the elevators may be more expensive than an apartment with a less desirable view or location.

 More expensive apartments tend to be more luxuriously furnished.
 They may have small kitchens that are not available in less expensive units.
 Residents looking for a more affordable option may want to look at modest apartments in assisted living facilities that are not part of a larger campus.

 Assisted living communities that offer amenities like swimming pools, fitness centers, and spa services tend to be more expensive than facilities that lack those conveniences.
 Similarly, communities that feature large campuses with gardens and walking paths will likely charge more than a facility that occupies a single building abutting a residential street.

 The cost of assisted living depends in part upon where the assisted living facility is located.
 As you might expect, facilities in small towns tend to be less expensive than those that are situated in major urban areas.
 That is not always the case, however, as more expensive assisted living communities often take advantage of the open spaces that cannot easily be found in large cities.

-In addition, the average cost of an assisted living facility varies greatly from state to state.
-Here are a few examples, based on the results of a 2014 survey:
+In addition, the average monthly cost of an assisted living facility varies greatly from state to state.
+Here are a few examples, based on the results of a 2021 survey: